 - A. Turn on or off history mode

 - B. Specify the frame index

-- C. Turn on or off the list

-- D. List time type

-- E. Set the playing mode
+- C. Set the playing mode

-- F. Play backward, pause, and play forward
+- D. Play backward, pause, and play forward

+- E. Turn on or off the list

+- F. List time type

 - G. Set the time interval between two frames when playing automatically

+- H. Enable the "Stop on Search Event" function, which allows navigating search events across history frames.

-- H. List displays the frame index and time label for each frame
+- I. List displays the frame index and time label for each frame.